 The makers of the program, John and Justin, are really listening to artists; and I mean really.
 They ask; they listen; they implement features; they clear up inconsistencies and they make it better.
 I love that.
 They are always there to answer questions.
 No automated rubbish in your inbox, but a real person giving a real answer whenever it is day time on their side of the pond.
 This is clearly a business with a heart.

-Still, I only signed up for the lowest tier subscription at first (I am now on the highest tier).
-Over the past 4 years I appreciated the program more and more.
+Still, I only signed up for the lowest tier subscription at first.
+Over the past 4 years I appreciated the program more and more and upgraded.

 Upload instead of Download